Skip to content

 Terminal window

-Re-run trix codegen whenever you change main.tx3.
+Re-run trix codegen whenever you trix use a new version of an interface.
 The generated code is meant to be checked into source control alongside your application — treat it like a lockfile, not a build artifact.

 Install the runtime SDK